pexip/terraform-provider-pexip/docs/resources/infinity_webapp_branding.md

 The following arguments are supported:

 * `name` - (Required) The name of the webapp branding configuration.
 This is used as the identifier.
-Maximum length: 100 characters.
+Maximum length: 100 characters. **Note:** Changing this after creation will force replacement of the resource.
 * `uuid` - (Optional) The UUID for this branding configuration.
 If not provided, a UUID will be automatically generated.
-Must be a valid RFC 4122 UUID format (e.g., `550e8400-e29b-41d4-a716-446655440000`).
+Must be a valid RFC 4122 UUID format (e.g., `550e8400-e29b-41d4-a716-446655440000`). **Note:** Changing this after creation will force replacement of the resource.
 * `webapp_type` - (Required) The type of webapp this branding applies to.
-Valid values: `pexapp`, `management`, `admin`.
+Valid values: `webapp1`, `webapp2`, `webapp3`. **Note:** Changing this after creation will force replacement of the resource.
-* `is_default` - (Required) Whether this is the default branding configuration for the webapp type.
+* `is_default` - (Optional) Whether this is the default branding configuration for the webapp type.
+Defaults to computed value. **Note:** Changing this after creation will force replacement of the resource.
-* `branding_file` - (Required) The path or identifier for the branding file to use for customization.
+* `branding_file` - (Required) The path to the branding file (ZIP archive) to use for customization. **Note:** Changing this after creation will force replacement of the resource.
 * `description` - (Optional) Description of the webapp branding configuration.
-Maximum length: 500 characters.
+Maximum length: 500 characters. **Note:** Changing this after creation will force replacement of the resource.

 ## Attribute Reference